rockroman/pa_test2/README.md

+## Project Overview
+This project showcases how predictive analytics can be applied in an agricultural setting.
+For this project, a fictitious user story was created whereby Farmy Foods has a powdery mildew issue with their the cherry plantation crop- one of the finest products in their portfolio.
+The company is concerned about loss in revenue through supplying the market with a poor quality product and also realises that the monitoring of crops by employees for powdery mildew is not scalable.

 ## Dataset Content

-- The dataset is sourced from [Kaggle](https://www.kaggle.com/codeinstitute/cherry-leaves).
-We then created a fictitious user story where predictive analytics can be applied in a real project in the workplace.
-- The dataset contains 4,208 images of cherry leaves taken from the client's crop fields.
+The dataset is sourced from [Kaggle](https://www.kaggle.com/codeinstitute/cherry-leaves).
+It contains 4,208 images of cherry leaves taken from the client's crop fields.
 The images show healthy cherry leaves and cherry leaves that have powdery mildew, a fungal disease that affects many plant species.
-The cherry plantation crop is one of the finest products in their portfolio, and the company is concerned about supplying the market with a compromised quality product.

 ## Business Requirements